rikvdkleij/intellij-haskell/README.md

 # Development remarks
 1. After making changes to `_HaskellLexer.flex`, run `Run Flex Generator`.
 This will generate `_HaskellLexer.java`;
 1. After making changes to `haskell.bnf`, run `Generate Parser Code`.
 This will generate parser Java files in `gen` directory;
+1. Never touch the generated code.
+They should be committed as-is.
 1. Add `sources.zip` inside `idea`>[`idea build #`] to `Project structure`>`Project settings`>`Modules`>`Dependencies`>`unmanaged-jars` to see IntelliJ sources;